 NCAA Rulebook (.pdf)

 Overtimes and tie games.
-Overtimes are five minutes, sudden death, played five-on-five (unless penalties carry over from regulation or are called during overtime).
+Regular-season overtimes are five minutes, sudden death, played 5-on-5 (unless penalties carry over from regulation or are called during overtime).
 Teams switch ends for overtime (guarding the same net as they did in the second period).

-College games can end in ties, although conferences may elect to use alternate formats (three-on-three, shootouts) to award points in league standings after the initial five-minute OT.
-Those that have elected to do so use the following formats after the initial five-minute OT:
+NCAA games can end in ties, although conferences may elect to use alternate formats to award points in league standings after the initial five-minute OT.
+Non-conference games tied after the initial five-minute OT will end as ties.

-Big Ten: A three-person shootout follows the initial overtime; if still tied a sudden-death shootout follows
+Big Ten, NCHC & WCHA: Five-minute 3-on-3 overtime; if still tied a sudden-death shootout follows

 Goal scored during delayed penalty.
 If a team scores a goal during a delayed penalty call, that call is still enforced and the penalty served.
 The ensuing faceoff takes place at center ice.